Program Evaluation Report

 The Program Evaluation report serves as your on-line record of progress toward fulfilling your major, general education and degree requirements.
 This report is used by the Office of Student Services to clear senior-level students for graduation.
 Therefore, it is super important that students refer to it for registration and course planning.
 By ignoring this report you may be wasting time, taking the wrong credits and/or throwing good tuition money away.

-NOTE: Separate major checklists are OK to use, but they are UNOFFICIAL and do not replace the on-line Academic Evaluation Report.
+NOTE: Completion of a minimum of 120 total credits is required for a bachelor's degree.
+Separate major checklists are OK to use, but they are UNOFFICIAL and do not replace the on-line Academic Evaluation Report.
 Completion of a minimum of 120 credits is required for a bachelor's degree.

 II.
 Report Sections

 1. Students Name, Sage ID number.

 2. PROGRAM: Major student is enrolled in; CATALOG: The Sage Catalog YEAR in which your requirements are based.
 This is determined by the year you matriculated at Sage.

 3. ANT.
 COMPLETION DATE: The month and year you are expected to complete your degree.
 If you believe that this is incorrect, please let the Office of Student Services know.